 Initial Discussion (10 minutes)

-The initial discussion builds on the small group discussion in the introduction, and provides each student the opportunity to expand their own definition of the characteristics demonstrated by good followers.
+The initial discussion builds on the small group discussion in the introduction and provides each student the opportunity to expand their own definition of the characteristics demonstrated by good followers.
 The discussion is focused on self-discovery of effective followership skills and behaviors, which leads to better modeling of effective followership as a flight commander.

 Before continuing, write the following on the white board, with ample space for fill-in responses: